maxwolf621/Notes/JavaNote/javanotes/java8.md

 You can omit the data type of the parameters in a lambda expression.
 In addition, you can omit the parentheses `(param1, param2, ...)` if there is only one parameter.

-For example, the following lambda expression is also valid:
+### &&

 ```java
 p -> p.getGender() == Person.Sex.MALE && p.getAge() >= 18 && p.getAge() <= 25
 ```

-A body, which consists of a single expression or a statement block.
+### A single expression/A statement block.
 ```java
 p.getGender() == Person.Sex.MALE && p.getAge() >= 18 && p.getAge() <= 25
 ```

-If you specify a single expression, then the Java runtime evaluates the expression and then returns its value.
+- If you specify a single expression, then the Java runtime evaluates the expression and then returns its value.

-Alternatively, you can use a `return` statement:
+### Multiple Line
 ```java
 p -> {
     return p.getGender() == Person.Sex.MALE